 Premillennialism teaches that the world will become worse with time just as amillennialism.
 Eventually, a time of severe tribulation will come, a seven year period, followed by a literal 1,000 year, earthly kingdom.
 They believe that at the end of the kingdom after a brief conflict, the living and the dead will be judged.
 This will be followed by the kingdom.

 Because lawlessness is increased, most people’s love will grow cold.
 But the one who endures to the end, he will be saved.
 This gospel of the kingdom shall be preached in the whole world as a testimony to all the nations, and then the end will come.
-(NASB) Matt.
-24:12-14
+Matthew 24:12-14 (NASB)

-The amillennialists believe the church has existed since the account in Genesis 3:15 and that the church will continue on earth until heaven and earth are destroyed.
+The amillennialists believe the church has existed since Genesis 3:15 and that the church will continue on earth until heaven and earth are destroyed.
 They believe in a principle of “continuity” – that nothing spiritually new occurs.
-So they do not believe the church started at Pentecost, since that would be something new.
-They believe the church has existed since the creation, and they reject the idea of a rapture since that would mean the church would disappear with no one left to preach the gospel – something new.
-Consequently, they do not believe the church will disappear during a time called the Tribulation.
-Therefore, they do not believe in a rapture either.
+They do not believe the church started at Pentecost, since that would be something new.
+They reject the idea of a rapture since that would mean the church would disappear with no one left to preach the gospel.
+Consequently, they do not believe in a tribulation or in a rapture.
 When they come to the book of Revelation, they cannot interpret it literally since they reject the references to 42 months or 1,260 days or “time, times and half-time” (a 3.5 year period of the tribulation (Rev. 11:2; 12:6, 14; 13:5) spoken of in Daniel (Dan.
 7:25; 9:27; 12:7).
 So they also reject a literal 1,000 year kingdom spoken of in Rev. 20:2, 5.

-Premillennialism accepts scripture more literally.
-The amillennialist will claim that he reads and understands scripture literally, too, but he admits that his understanding is filtered by his principle of “continuity” – nothing new happens.
-To make his system work, he must treat most prophetic portions of scripture symbolically.
-So he finds difficulty in understanding Isaiah, Jeremiah, Ezekiel, Daniel, Matthew 24-25, or Revelation literally.
+Premillennialists accept scripture literally, except when it is obvious that Scripture contains poetry, parables or symbols.
+The amillennialist will claim that he reads and understands scripture literally, too, but he admits that his understanding is filtered by his principle of “continuity.”
+To make his system work, an amillennialist must treat most prophetic portions of scripture symbolically.
+He picks and chooses which parts he considers to be literal.
+So he finds difficulty in understanding major positions of Isaiah, Jeremiah, Ezekiel, almost all of the minor prophets, and much of the New Testament literally.
+He will reinterpret many of the parables and a large number of prophetic passages in the New Testament and threat them as historical.
 He must treat many portions of scripture symbolically to make his view work.

-While most reformed theologians are amillennialists, there are an increasing number who are reformed in their theology with the exception of being premillennial in their eschatology.
+While most reformed theologians are amillennialists, there are an increasing number who are reformed in their theology and premillennial in their eschatology.
 This is not new.
 In fact, Justin Martyr (100-165 AD) and Irenaeus (130-200 AD) were reformed in their theology and premillennial about future things.